Hulme: Geography

 Hulme is south of Manchester city centre, beyond the River Medlock.
 The part of Hulme nearest to Old Trafford is known as Cornbrook from the Corn Brook, a tributary of the River Irwell.
-The area adjacent to Castlefield is known as St Georges.
+The area adjacent to Castlefield is known as St George's.
 This area is named after the Church of St George, Chester Road.
 The Bridgewater Canal passes through Hulme.

 Demography

 From the 2001 UK Census results, Office for National Statistics, Neighbourhood Statistics.

 Historic population

 In 1801 the population of Hulme was only 1677 but it was the largest of the townships surrounding Manchester.
 By 1831 it had increased to 9624 and then there was a greater increase to 26,982 by 1841 and roughly doubling again by 1851.
 The peak number was reached in 1871 when it was 74,731 and the next 30 years saw some decline to 66,916 in 1901.